 It’s unfortunate, but internet threats abound, and hackers are relentless.
 Implementing a solid API security plan is critical to protecting your information.
 Crucially, the ultimate best practice is to build API security into the general mindset and process of how APIs are designed and developed.

-And if you combine the right technology with a more deliberate process, building security into the design process from the start, you can uncover and address security threats before they arise.
+By combining the right technology with a more deliberate process, building security into the design process from the start, you can uncover and address security threats before they arise.